Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Method

 \section{Method}

-We propose leveraging textual descriptions of affordances for 3D hand reconstruction and diffusion models for learning across text and pose.
-Our approach begins with an affordance description generation, which extracts key elements of affordances from input images using a vision-language model, as described in Section~\ref{sec:desc_gen}.
-We then employ a diffusion-based generative prior conditioned on the affordance descriptions to model the distribution of plausible 3D hand poses, as detailed in Section~\ref{sec:description-conditioned}.
-Subsequently, the learned prior is used for the refinement to correct occluded or uncertain joints in initial estimates, yielding more accurate and functionally coherent hand poses.
+Our work is motivated to leverage contextual signals from textual descriptions of affordances and visual evidence for 3D hand reconstruction.
+To incorporate these cues, we propose a generative prior model based on a diffusion process that learns the 3D hand pose distribution given the contextual signals.
+Our approach begins with an affordance description generation, which extracts key elements of affordances from input images using a vision-language model and grasp classification, as described in \cref{sec:desc_gen}.
+We then construct a diffusion prior conditioned on the affordance descriptions and image features, as detailed in \cref{sec:description-conditioned}.
+Subsequently, the learned prior is adapted to correct occluded or uncertain joints with the refinement scheme in \cref{sec:3d_recon}, yielding more accurate and functionally coherent hand poses.